|

 Attended ceremony for the year's scholastic achievements.

-continue to be honoured for highest achievement in math in my grade, my family and I stop attending
+My 11th-in-Canada finish is glossed over.
+Most of the ceremony is focussed on athletics.
+Although I continue to be honoured for highest achievement in math in my grade, my family and I stop attending the annual ceremonies.

 |